Evaluation of a Ptosis Patient

 - If severe enough and left untreated, the drooping eyelid can cause other conditions, such as amblyopia or astigmatism.

 - This is a photograph of a patient with severe bilateral ptosis (Ptosis is sometimes referred to as Blepharoptosis.
 It refers to an eyelid which is droopy.
-This might cause a loss of vision, especially while reading, headaches, and eyebrow strain.
+This could cause a loss of vision, especially while reading, headaches, and eyebrow strain.

 When ptosis is asymmetrical (worse on one side) or unilateral, we must consider Hering's law of equal innervation